JustinTArthur/vsfieldkit/docs/usage.rst

     :param bool tff:
         Specifies the field order to assume when scanning progressive footage or clips without field order marking. ``True`` assumes top-field-first.
-        ``False`` for bottom-field first.
+        ``False`` for bottom-field-first.
 Applies to the main clip and/or the warmup clip if either have not-explicitly-interlaced frames.

     :param ChromaSubsampleScanning chroma_subsample_scanning: